tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 ## 5. Plan a sprint

 Sprints are usually two-week cycles where you work on items from your backlog.
 You don't plan all the work for all sprints at once.
 This is the key idea of agile.
 You want to complete some work and then evaluate how things are going.
-Between sprints you decide whether you should alter directions or continue your focus on the same.
+Between sprints you decide whether you should alter directions or continue your same focus.

 Pick your most valuable items from your backlog and move them into your current sprint.
 For my current sprint, I might start with "Reading *Head First Java* by Kathy Sierra" and "Generating a sample Javadoc."